Research centres at Uppsala University

 Health care research – The research programme U-CARE studies how people suffering from physical illnesses are affected psychosocially, and what kind of help they and their families need to deal with various emotional and mental health problems that may arise.
 New knowledge gained within this area is used to develop psychosocial and psychological self-help programmes for these problems.

-Politically important geographical regions – The Uppsala Centre for Russian and Eurasian Studies (UCRS) conducts research with an in-depth focus on recent developments in Russia, and in the post-Soviet space.
-UCRS is designed to meet the highest international standards of scientific excellence and spans across the humanities and the social sciences, as well as law and theology.
+Politically important geographical regions – the Institute for Russia and Eurasian Studies (IRES) conducts research with an in-depth focus on recent developments in Russia, and in the post-Soviet space.
+IRES is designed to meet the highest international standards of scientific excellence and spans across the humanities and the social sciences, as well as law and theology.

 Centre for Natural Disaster Science